 Persist settings: By default, the rules you painstakingly set for websites will persist only in a Firefox session.
 They will be forgotten if you restart Firefox.
 To make them persist, go to the Dashboard → My Rules section and move the rules from Temporary Rules to Permanent Rules section.

-Default rules: Just for reference, when uMatrix is installed freshly, it starts off with these rules:
+Default rules: As a reference, when uMatrix is installed freshly, it starts off with these rules (source):

-https-strict: behind-the-scene false matrix-off: about-scheme true matrix-off: behind-the-scene true matrix-off: chrome-extension-scheme true matrix-off: chrome-scheme true matrix-off: localhost true matrix-off: opera-scheme true referrer-spoof: behind-the-scene false ua-spoof: behind-the-scene false * * * block * * css allow * * frame block * * image allow * 1st-party * allow * 1st-party frame allow
+https-strict: behind-the-scene false matrix-off: about-scheme true matrix-off: behind-the-scene true matrix-off: chrome-extension-scheme true matrix-off: chrome-scheme true matrix-off: localhost true matrix-off: moz-extension-scheme true matrix-off: opera-scheme true matrix-off: vivaldi-scheme true matrix-off: wyciwyg-scheme true referrer-spoof: behind-the-scene false ua-spoof: behind-the-scene false referrer-spoof: * true noscript-spoof: * true cname-reveal: * true * * * block * * css allow * * frame block * * image allow * 1st-party * allow * 1st-party frame allow

 Tried with: Firefox 50.1.0 and Ubuntu 16.04